shaunlebron/pacman/sound/README.md

 1. go through demo.html and understand what was put together
 2. find a way to manually move the data for the songs and effects into the game in a way that can be read
 3. move the sound engine to its own file src/sound.js

+## current

+scott-sound.asm has my highlights of the sound sections of scott.asm as i study them